-Beginning September 2021, every state and territory resident of the United States of America will need to present a REAL ID compliant license/ID, or another acceptable form of identification, for the following:
+Beginning May of 2023, every state and territory resident of the United States of America will need to present a REAL ID compliant license/ID, or another acceptable form of identification, for the following:

 - Boarding federally regulated commercial aircraft

 - Accessing Federal facilities including, but not limited to the Museum of the United States Navy and the United States Naval Academy

 The card must be REAL ID compliant unless the resident is using an alternative acceptable document such as a passport or passport card, Global Entry card, or state-issued Enhanced Driver’s License.
 The Act does not require individuals to present identification where it is not currently required to access a Federal facility (such as to enter the public areas of the Smithsonian) nor does it prohibit an agency from accepting other forms of identity documents (such as a U.S. passport or passport card).